nathanIL/docker-manager/README.md

     * [webui-popover](https://github.com/sandywalker/webui-popover)

 ### Todo:
+* Complete the Dashboard, Images section.
+* Support for Registry (and complete the Registry section afterwards).
-* Support for Swarm, Registry,etc.
+* Support for Swarm (?).
 * More options for launching an image (should be as similar as possible to the CLI).
 * Image search.
 * Containerize the application.